roniza/Chesstris/README.md

 The two knights placed on the board.
 White begins.
 Winner is the player that completed 4 in row stepped tiles.
-If player that can’t move at his turn loses.
+Player that can’t move at his turn loses.
 Player can’t move to tiles that are guarded by the opponent.
 Peace out